 Introduction

 Interested users have the option of self-hosting the nmaas software on their own infrastructure.
-Depending on the environment, different guides are available:
+Depending on the environment, different installation guides are available:

 - The production installation guide which provides instructions on installing nmaas on a full-fledged Kubernetes cluster involving multiple cluster nodes.